zentuit/soomla-ios-core/documentation.md

 - Insert a blank line between the description and the list of @tags.
 - The first line of a comment MUST begin with the begin-comment delimiter ( /**).
 - The last line of a comment MUST end with the end-comment delimiter ( */).
-- Each line in between the begin-comment delimiter and end-comment delimiter should
+- Each line in between the begin-comment delimiter and end-comment delimiter should NOT begin with an asterisk (*).
+See examples below.
-- start with * .
 - Limit any doc-comment lines to 80 characters.